Jarhead (film): Critical response

 However, in his review for The New York Times, A. O. Scott felt that the film was "full of intensity with almost no real visceral impact", and called it "a minor movie about a minor war, and a film that feels, at the moment, remarkably irrelevant".
 Kenneth Turan in his review for the Los Angeles Times wrote:

 In his review for the Village Voice, J. Hoberman wrote, "A master of the monotone, Mendes prompts his performers to hit a note and sustain it.
 Although Jarhead is more visually accomplished and less empty than American Beauty or Road to Perdition, it still feels oppressively hermetic".

 Nathaniel Fick, another author who is a Marine, gave the film a mixed review (and panned the book on which it is based) in Slate.
 He wrote, "Jarhead also presents wild scenes that probably could happen in combat units, but strips them of the context that might explain how they're more than sheer lunacy".
 James Meek, who reported from the battlefields of Iraq, wrote in The Guardian: "The key to a film about war is how it ends, and if the young man at the film's centre is lifted out of the battlefield uninjured and sane, if his family and home life before and after aren't prominent in the picture, the movie is diminished as a film which says something about war and becomes a simpler story of growing up, of jeopardy overcome".

 Controversy

 In a November 2005 New York Times article, David Carr noted that war veteran and writer Joel Turnipseed felt that parts of the film's plot had been taken from his 2002 book Baghdad Express: A Gulf War Memoir without his consent.
-Jarhead screenwriter William Broyles Jr. claimed that many similarities arise from the retelling of common Marine experiences.
+Jarhead screenwriter William Broyles Jr. said many similarities arise from the retelling of common Marine experiences.

 Accolades

 Sequels

 The film was followed by three direct-to-video sequels: Jarhead 2: Field of Fire (2014), Jarhead 3: The Siege (2016) and Jarhead: Law of Return (2019).
-Unlike the original, all three sequels are entirely fictional and have no connection to the original.
+All three sequels are fictional and unrelated to the original film.